Below are several quick tips to help you make your technical documentation (docstrings, READMEs) more accessible to read.

 The ideal maximum line length in articles differs per font, text size, medium, number of characters, and person.

-There have been many studies and articles about ideal line length.
-I’ve seen numbers in ranges of 40–100 and personally try to stay around 70 characters.
+Many studies and articles have been written about ideal line lengths.
+I’ve seen numbers in the range of 40–100 and personally try to stay around 70 characters.

 Please keep the number of lines in a paragraph short enough so readers won’t get lost but long enough not to appear puny.